Harbour Master 01736 362523, VHF 12

 Newlyn has got to be one of the busier fishing harbours in SW England in terms of the value of the catches that are landed there.
 Until quite recently the whole harbour, and surrounding areas were geared to the needs of fisherman, and the town was virtually run by one prominent fishing family.
 It was not set up for yachts or leisure boats in any way, and although visitors were accommodated overnight if space was available, they did not find themselves particularly welcomed.
 The fisherman rightly considered this harbour as their patch, and the new pontoons, recently installed, although looking like a marina, were specially funded with a European Fisheries Grant, to upgrade the facilities for the fishing fleet.
 Commercial activity takes precedence 100% in this harbour.

 That situation is changing quite rapidly; the previous Harbour Master has retired and a new HM (Rob Parsons) is in post and he is in the process of continuing the work started by his predecessor to make Newlyn more yacht friendly.
 This harbour is the only non tidal harbour in Mounts Bay and thus is the only shelter between Lands End and Falmouth which is accessible at all states of tide.
-There are plans afoot to improve the services on the new pontoon, there are berths reserved for visitors, the harbour toilets are to be "cleaned up" and it hoped that there will be an amenities block for yachties by 2015.
+There are plans afoot to improve the services on the new pontoon, there are berths reserved for visitors, the harbour toilets are now in the RNLI building.
 Be under no illusions though, this harbour is still an extremely busy fishing port and its emphasis is on that; but it is no longer the case that you'll be elbowed to one side to accommodate them.
 They are even hoping to lay a further breakwater outside the harbour to protect against surge within the harbour in a South Easterly which in turn make it possible to install further pontoons; but that is in the future!

-There are NO DOGS allowed in the harbour area (whether by land or sea); this is due to the fact that the harbour is mainly involved in the food (fish) industry and there is a local bye law banning them.
+There are NO DOGS allowed in the harbour area (whether by land or sea); this is due to thnew e fact that the harbour is mainly involved in the food (fish) industry and there is a local bye law banning them.

-You need to contact the HM in advance to ensure that a berth will be available and give him some idea of your arrival time.
+You need to contact the HM in advance to ensure that a berth will be available and give him some idea of your arrival time (but he will not reserve a berth for you!)

 Quick link to: Penzance Harbour nearby.